BiocPy/DelayedArray/README.md

 ```

 And then we can use it in a variety of operations.
-Each operation just return a `DelayedArray` with an increasing stack of delayed operations, without evaluating anything or making any copies.
+Each operation just returns a `DelayedArray` with an increasing stack of delayed operations, without evaluating anything or making any copies.

 ```python
 s = d.sum(axis=0)